rafamestre/m-arg_multimodal-argumentation-dataset/files_explanation.md

 - Accesses the timestamps (in folder *\data\timestamps*) and splits the audio files (in folder *data\split audio*) by utterances, with a buffer of +-2 s (by default, can be changed) and saves the clips (in folder *data\audio sentences*).
 Remember that the folder *audio sentences* is empty in our GitHub, and this code should be run until one (modifying the buffer time of 2 s if wanted) to obtain these clips and be able to run the models.
 - Merges all of this information and creates the file *data\preprocessed full dataset\full_feature_extraction_dataset.csv*, explained above.

 This script has been tested with Python 3.8, although it should work with Python >=3.0 (but it hasn't been tested).
-The following Python modules need to be installed:
+The following Python modules of at least these versions need to be installed:

 | Module | Version |
 | --- | --- |